Dia Sorin was founded on

 among some, to the liturgies of democratic

 governance.
-That those few who ‘brand’ voting as
+That those few who still see voting

 the point where the management of bodies passes

 itself off as their liberation.
-In that gesture, which is
+The voter becomes the

 paradigmatic subject of this democracy, the